MiyaJha/jhamiyaj_javascript_drumkit/README.md

 A musical instrument that can be played using the computer’s keyboard.
 As a note is selected the user should see a visible indication that the key and note was played

-## Instructions

-1. Create an account for WesBro course.
-(It’s free !)
-2. Download the started code for the drum kit here
-3. Rewatch the drum kit video at your own pace and complete `index-START.html`
-4. Create a new instrument using the mp3 files found in the sound directory from, have fun, mix different sound or create a traditional sounding instrument